How to design effective sales compensation and sales commission plans.

 Article by Clive Miller

-If you to design or update sales commission or sales compensation plans, we can help.
+If you need to design or update a sales commission plan or sales compensation plan, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
-Send email to firstname.lastname@example.org for a prompt reply or use the contact form here
+Send email to email@example.com for a prompt reply or use the contact form here